micromaomao/blog/content/linux-ick/en.md

     <span class="hljs-comment">/* If it's a shared mapping, mark it clean in the child. */</span></span>
 </code></pre>

 Hmm, ok.
-This seems to just be setting the page table entries (ptes) to be read-only (write-protect) if this page is supposed to CoW.
-If you drill down into either [`wrprotect_ptes`](https://github.com/micromaomao/linux-dev/blob/ick/include/linux/pgtable.h#L851) or [`pte_wrprotect`](https://github.com/micromaomao/linux-dev/blob/ick/arch/x86/include/asm/pgtable.h#L440), none of those functions does anything fancy.
-Once this is done, later on if we get a write page fault, how does the kernel know this page is supposed to be CoW'd (rather than treating that fault as an error)?
+This seems to just be setting the page table entries (PTEs) to be read-only (write-protect) if this page is supposed to CoW.
+If you drill down into either [`wrprotect_ptes`](https://github.com/micromaomao/linux-dev/blob/ick/include/linux/pgtable.h#L851) or [`pte_wrprotect`](https://github.com/micromaomao/linux-dev/blob/ick/arch/x86/include/asm/pgtable.h#L440), none of those functions does anything fancy aside from just manipulating or setting the PTE flags.
+Note that [`__copy_present_ptes`](https://github.com/micromaomao/linux-dev/blob/ick/mm/memory.c#L951) does 2 things at once &ndash; copy the PTEs to the child process's page table, and setting them as read-only in both the parent and the child if it is Copy-on-Write (CoW).

+Ok, that's great, but later on if we get a write page fault, how does the kernel know this page is supposed to be CoW'd (rather than, say, treating that fault as an error)?

 If you want to have some fun, you can try breaking into the kernel debugger at a fork like this: